NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 The following variables defining time and location are required: ‘time’, ‘latitude’, ‘longitude’ ‘air_pressure’ and/or ‘altitude’ and the variable names must be as specified (standard cf compliant names).
-One additional/optional string variable can be included (name must be ‘region’, ‘tag’ or ‘campaign’); this is used in order to identify data from specific regions, datasets or campaigns, so that when analysing model data on flight track, we can efficiently select specific data using this string variable as a mask.
 The flight input file can also contain additional fields for convenience (any observed variable of interest, e.g. ozone, CO, aerosol, etc.): these extra fields are ignored by the interpolation code, but it might be useful to have them in the files for comparison with model data after interpolation.